Innovatube/android-boilerplate/android_architecture.md

 The architecture of our Android apps is based on the [MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) (Model View Presenter) pattern.

 * __View (UI layer)__:
-- Define an interface that your View (Activity, Fragment, View) is going to implement.
+Define an interface that your View (Activity, Fragment, View) is going to implement.
 The interface will exposes the method to Presenter to interact with.
-- Your View implement the interface
+Your View implement the interface
-- Inject presenter to View
+Inject presenter to View
-- Attach View to presenter
+Attach View to presenter
-- View only know __HOW__ to display
+View only know __HOW__ to display
 * __Presenter__:
-- Implement methods that the View requires to perform the nessary actions.
+Implement methods that the View requires to perform the nessary actions.
-- One finish using interface to interact with View
+One finish using interface to interact with View Presenter know __WHEN__ display
 * __Model (Data Layer)__:
-- Dispatch request using DataManager
+Dispatch request using DataManager
-- Return Observables for Presenter
+Return Observables for Presenter
+Model know __WHAT__ display